Chemical Agent Instructor

 • Hearing protection (that can be worn with a gas mask/APR)

-• Nomex gloves
+• Nomex or heavy-duty tactical gloves

 • Eye protection